Anthurium – what kind of plant is it?

 You can also buy anthurium in form of a bouquet.
 The price depends on the number of flowers used in the bouquet.
 It’s a great gift for many occasions.

-A bouquet with cut anthurium, due to its specific character is a perfect decoration for any celebration that takes place in a church, such as a wedding or a funeral.
+A bouquet with cut anthurium, due to its specific character is a perfect decoration for any celebration taking place in a church, such as a wedding or a funeral.
 It’s also a great everyday altar decoration.

 How to treat anthurium attacked by a disease?